tytydraco/yessleep/out/There_Are_Worst_Things_in_the_Ocean_Than_Sharks.md

 I stroll over to the dunes with my hands in my short pockets, my feet sinking slightly into the warm sand.
 The sun is high enough now that its rays feel like gentle fingers, not yet the pressing palm of midday heat.
 I climb to the top of a dune and sit down, pulling my knees close.
 From here, I have a perfect view of the Atlantic, stretching out endless and deep.

-The shore is peaceful today, deceptive in its calm.
+The Jersey Shore is peaceful today, deceptive in its calm.
 Families are arriving, setting up umbrellas and laying out blankets, kids running towards the waves with shrieks of delight.

 A part of me keeps scanning the horizon, half-expecting to see that monstrous jaw breach the [surface](https://new.reddit.com/r/nosleep/comments/1d3diim/a_killer_gave_us_a_list_of_instructions_we_had_to/) [again](https://new.reddit.com/r/PageTurner627Horror/comments/1bg4l0g/i_found_out_why_my_dad_never_talked_about_his/).